 Warranty providers may also offer you other cover options, which may include:

 General wear and tear

-This is when a covered part is damaged by the failure of a non-insured part.
+This is when a covered part is damaged as a consequence of the failure of another non-insured part.
 A comprehensive policy should allow for consequential loss – but be sure to read the small print carefully.